 OFS supports the idea of a 5-minute safety talk each day before work begins.

-In addition to reminding workers of work safety, they reinforce the idea that all are responsible for the whole crew.
+In addition to reminding workers of workplace safety, they reinforce the idea that all are responsible for the whole crew.

-- Side rails of a portable ladder should extend at least 3 feet above an upper landing
+- The side rails of a portable ladder should extend at least 3 feet above an upper landing

 - Non-self-supporting ladders should be placed at a 4:1 ratio

 - Make sure ladders are free from oil, mud, grease, and other hazards that can cause a slip

 - Ladders should not be loaded beyond the manufacturer’s duty rating

 - Only use ladders for the purpose they were intended